tonyamende/Material-Informatics/README.md

 # Material Informatics

-A thoughtfully assembled set of resources encompassing data modeling, documentation, tools, and advanced technologies for developing web applications in the field of material informatics.
+In my free time, I explore open-source technologies for material information management, web development, and general-purpose applications.
+I curate resources on data modeling, documentation, tools, and advanced technologies to build efficient web apps.
+By experimenting with web technologies, machine learning, and cloud solutions, I aim to stay up to date with the latest advancements and continually expand my knowledge, creating scalable, accessible systems that improve data integration and drive innovation.

 ## Markdown Documentation